W. A. Hewitt: Personal life

 Hewitt lived on Roxborough Street at Yonge Street in the Rosedale neighbourhood of Toronto, and had a summer house on the Toronto Islands in proximity to Hanlan's Point Stadium.
 On Sundays, he regularly took the family on road trips in their 1912 Pullman automobile to Hamilton or Oakville, and his children sometimes accompanied him in the press box while he reported on sporting events.
 While on family vacation, Hewitt and his son attended the 1918 World Series in Boston, and were later stricken with the 1918 influenza pandemic.
 Hewitt's grandson Bill Hewitt (born 1928) followed in the family footsteps with a career as a sports commentator.

 In June 1948, Hewitt recovered from a three-month skin ailment which doctors thought would affect his heart and end his sporting career.
 On November 15, 1952, his wife was killed in a head-on automobile collision on U.S. Route 6 east of Scranton, Pennsylvania.
 The vehicle driven by his son-in-law, Charles A. Massey, skidded on a curve and hit an oncoming car.
 Hewitt had both of his arms broken in the accident.

 Hewitt published his memoirs in 1958, titled Down the Stretch: Recollections of a Pioneer Sportsman and Journalist.

-While boarding a plane with the Winnipeg Maroons in Prague, he had an asthmatic heart attack and was taken to the Střešovice Hospital.
+While boarding a plane with the Winnipeg Maroons in Prague, he had an asthmatic heart attack and was taken to hospital.
 He had pneumonia at the time and a previous heart condition.
 He was transferred to The London Clinic in England on January 19, where he recovered and returned to Canada on January 27.
 He later joked that his best memory of the incident was that Elizabeth Taylor later took over his suite in the London hospital.